xakul/jee.oop/com.ihub.jee.oop/dp/creational/factory/README.md

 	}

 ## Summary
-"Define an interface for creating an object, but let subclasses decide which class to instantiate.
-The Factory method lets a class defer instantiation it uses to subclasses."

-The factory method pattern relies on inheritance, as object creation is delegated to subclasses that implement the factory method to create objects
+The factory design pattern is responsible for the generation of classes that implement the same abstract class or interface.
+It is a class that is responsible for object generation and the parameter sent in this class specifies the type of class to be produced

 ## Links